2023 - 2026 SEIU 1021 Memorandum of Understanding: Article 23: Full Understanding, Modification, Waiver

 The waiver of any breach, term, or condition of this Memorandum of Understanding by either party shall not constitute a precedent in the future enforcement of all its terms and provisions.

-All side letters or other agreements not attached to or incorporated into this Agreement are no longer valid.
-This MOU constitutes the entire agreement between the Association and the County.
+All side letters shall be incorporated into this Agreement by March 29, 2023.
+This MOU constitutes the entire agreement between the Union and the County.